AlexSacMorane/PFDEM_AC/README.md

 Some next releases are presented here.

 - add rolling resistance
-- optimize the code (contact detection inside a neighbourood + use of nearest vertices)
+- optimize the code (use of nearest vertices only)
 - increase the user experience (add some files with all parameters to define a simulation)
 - create a database of initial condition
 - change the initial shape of grain